-EDSE 662 Does Not Meet Meets Exceeds

-CAEP Expectations Expectations Expectations

-Assessment 1 2 3

 and life skills with academic curricula.

-EDSE 662 Does Not Meet Meets Exceeds

-CAEP Expectations Expectations Expectations

-Assessment 1 2 3

-Short Term Objectives or Benchmarks CEC/IGC Standard 3 Candidate uses knowledge of general and specialized curricula to individualize learning for individuals with exceptionalities.
-Candidate fails to demonstrate an understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that: o are not directly related to the annual goals OR o are not sequentially age and ability appropriate OR o utilize learner criteria that are inappropriate to task performance.
-Candidate demonstrates an understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that orelate to an annual goal AND are sequential age and ability appropriate AND include the condition, measurable and observable learner behavior and verifiable criteria.
+EDSE 662 CAEP Does Not Meet Expectations Meets Expectations Exceeds Expectations Assessment 1 2 3 Short Term Candidate fails to Candidate demonstrates an Candidate demonstrates an Objectives or Benchmarks CEC/IGC Standard 3 Candidate uses knowledge of demonstrate an understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that: understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that o relate to an annual goal AND o are sequential age and understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that o relate to an annual goal AND o are sequential age and ability appropriate AND general and specialized curricula to individualize learning for individuals with exceptionalities. o are not directly related to the annual goals OR o are not sequentially age and ability appropriate OR o utilize learner criteria that are inappropriate to task performance. ability appropriate AND o include the condition, measurable and observable learner behavior and verifiable criteria. • Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures (as appropriate) while integrating affective, social, and life skills with academic criteria. include the condition, measurable and observable learner behavior and verifiable criteria AND a statement of generalization AND a statement of maintenance.
 Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures (as appropriate) while integrating affective, social, and life skills with academic criteria.
-Candidate demonstrates an understanding of the models and theories related to instructional planning by writing individualized learning objectives/benchmarks that relate to an annual goal AND are sequential age and ability appropriate AND include the condition, measurable and observable learner behavior and verifiable criteria AND a statement of generalization AND a statement of maintenance.
-Candidate demonstrates consideration of variations in beliefs, traditions, and values across and within cultures (as appropriate) while integrating affective, social, and life skills with academic criteria.

-Restrictive Environment (LRE), Placement CEC/IGC Standard Candidate understands how exceptionalities may interact with development and learning and uses this knowledge to provide meaningful and challenging learning experiences for individuals with exceptionalities.
+Restrictive Environment (LRE), Placement CEC/IGC Standard 1 Candidate understands how exceptionalities may interact with development and learning and uses this knowledge to provide meaningful and challenging learning experiences for individuals with exceptionalities.
 Candidate lists program or primary related services that do not or inconsistently align with areas of need based on present levels of performance.
 Candidate lists appropriate program and primary services and related services (as appropriate) that: demonstrate an understanding of the continuum of placement and services available for individuals with exceptional learning needs, and the concept of the least restrictive environment and consistently align with the individual's areas of need based on present levels of performance as well as the supports needed to be successful in the LRE.
 Candidate includes the following: location frequency setting duration start and end dates.
 Candidate lists appropriate program and primary services and related services (as appropriate) that: demonstrate an understanding of the continuum of placement and services available for individuals with exceptional learning needs, and the concept of the least restrictive environment and consistently align with the individual's areas of need based on present levels of performance as well as the supports needed to be successful in the LRE.
 Candidate includes the following: location frequency setting duration start and end dates.
-Candidate includes statement of how services relate to the individual's needs as well as
+Candidate includes statement of how services relate to the individual's needs as well as the rationale for any activities in which the student cannot participate.